michal-bures/konkr_data/ai-chatter/default.md

 - Ok, it is on now!
 - Hohoho, someone is asking for trouble!

-> invaded, suffered major damage, similar strength
+> reaction, invaded, suffered major damage, similar strength
 - Bastard!
 - You'll pay for that!
 - Should have seen that coming I suppose...

-> invaded, suffered major damage, weaker, was weaker, common enemy
-- Pick a fight with someone your size!

 ### Minor damage
-> invaded, suffered minor damage, friendly, stronger
+> reaction, invaded, suffered minor damage, friendly, stronger
 - Careful now...
 - Really?
 You sure you want to do that?
 - My patience has its limits, you know?